-This option requires additional configuration on your Identity Provider to work properly.
-Learn more.
+The Auto-create groups option requires additional configuration on your Identity Provider to work properly.

-- For your login process, you will need to always use the SP Entity ID, which was generated for you, since it represents a unique access URL to the Infobip web interface, e.g., https://portal.infobip.com/login/saml/contoso/.
+For the login process, you must always use the SP Entity ID, generated for you, since it represents a unique access URL to the Infobip web interface, e.g., "https://portal.infobip.com/login/saml/contoso/".

-If you have the Auto-create Users option turned on, here's what will happen when your users start to connect to the Web Interface:
+- If the Auto-create users option is turned on, here is what happens when your users start to connect to the web interface:

-3. When you have the SSO configuration defined and ready, your login process will always be the same:
+When you define your SSO configuration and it is ready, your login process is always the same:

-- Step 1 – A user accesses their SP Entity ID, i.e., a unique access URL, Infobip’s Web Interface then redirects them to their Identity Provider, to allow them to authenticate and log on to their home company, using their domain credentials.
+- A user accesses their SP Entity ID, i.e., a unique access URL, the Infobip platform then redirects them to their Identity Provider, to allow them to authenticate and log in to their home company, using their domain credentials.

-- Step 2 – If the log on attempt was successful, your company's service will push the login details back to the web interface using HTTP POST with SAML payload in its body.
-This is usually a Base64 encoded XML payload which contains details about a user who had just logged in.
+- If the login attempt is successful, your company's service will push the login details back to the Infobip platform using HTTP POST with SAML payload in the body.
+This is usually a Base64 encoded XML payload that contains details about a user who had just logged in.

-- Step 3 – At that moment, the web interface will have all the details about the user's profile saved to the session and will allow this user to access Infobip products and services.
+- At that moment, the Infobip platform has all the details about the user's profile saved to the session and allows this user to access Infobip products and services.
 The login process is then completed, and the user's details are available from their session.

 Infobip provides limited support for additional SSO requirements as other authentication scenarios present a potential security risk to companies.

-If you want the Group Membership information to be sent within the SAML request, you will need to perform the following:
+If you want the Group Membership information to be sent within the SAML request, you must perform the following: